Wolfgang's

-Wolfgang's (formerly Wolfgang's Vault) is a private music-focused company established in 2002 dedicated to the restoration and archiving of audio and video concert recordings and the sale of music memorabilia.
+Wolfgang's (formerly Wolfgang's Vault) is an American private music-focused company established in 2002, dedicated to the restoration and archiving of audio and video concert recordings and the sale of music memorabilia.
 It began with the collection of the promoter Bill Graham, and added multiple other music and memorabilia archives.

 History

 Wolfgang's was founded by William E. Sagan, who purchased a warehouse filled with Bill Graham Productions memorabilia in 2003, including taped concert recordings, for about $6 million.
 These materials had multiple owners after the death of Bill Graham, the concert promoter, in 1991.
 The name Wolfgang's is inspired by Bill Graham's original name, Wolodia "Wolfgang" Grajonca.

 The company launched its website in November 2003.
 Later that year, Wolfgang's released the BG Archive photography collection, and subsequently added collections called "vaults" for: vintage poster art, rock clothing, vintage audio concert recordings.
 The Video Vault was added in 2011.
 On August 7, 2012, Wolfgang's announced to its free streaming service users, via email, that later converted to a subscription based model on August 8, 2012.

 In late 2016, the company changed its name from Wolfgang's Vault to simply Wolfgang's.